zhangdiey/SDP/README.md

 # DumBot
-The University of Edinrbugh SDP group project
+The University of Edinburgh SDP group project

 ## Environment and Tools
 ### PI <br/>